-- Women planning birth at home or in a freestanding midwiferv unit were more likely to have a straightforward vaginal birth than women planning birth in an alongside midwifery unit.
+- Women planning birth at home or in a freestanding midwifery unit were more likely to have a straightforward vaginal birth than women planning birth in an alongside midwifery unit.
 Women planning birth in any of these three places were more likely to have a straightforward vaginal birth than women planning birth in an obstetric unit.
-For more information see Appendix 1. - The chances of a baby having a serious medical problem were the same for women planning birth at home, in a freestanding midwifery unit, in an alongside midwifery unit, or in an obstetric unit.
-For more information see Appendix 2 & 3. - Women planning birth in an obstetric unit were more likely to have interventions, such as ventouse or forceps birth, caesarean section and episiotomy (term explained on page 26), than women planning birth in other places.
-For more information see Appendix 4. - Planning to give birth at home or in a midwifery unit (freestanding or alongside) was a particularly suitable option because the rate of interventions was lower and there was no evidence that the outcome for the baby is different compared with an obstetric unit.
+For more information see Appendix 1. - The chances of a baby having serious medical problems were higher for women planning birth at home than in the other three places.
+For more information see Appendix 2 & 3. - There was no evidence of a difference in the chances of a baby having a serious medical problem for women planning birth in a freestanding midwifery unit, in an alongside midwifery unit, or in an obstetric unit. - Women who planned to birth at home or in a freestanding or alongside midwifery unit had a significant chance of being transferred to a hospital obstetric unit.
+For more information see Appendix 4. - Women planning birth in an obstetric unit were more likely to have interventions, such as ventouse or forceps birth, caesarean section and episiotomy (terms explained on page 26), than women planning birth in other places. - Planning to give birth in a midwifery unit (freestanding or alongside) was a particularly suitable option for low risk, healthy women having their first baby because the rate of interventions was lower and there was no evidence that the outcome for the baby is different compared with an obstetric unit.

-Wherever you choose to have your baby, if you and your baby are healthy, you will be cared for by a midwife, and doctors (obstetricians) will not normally be present during your labour or birth.
-NICE guidance for healthy women says that in some circumstances, birth in an obstetric unit should be considered (www.nice.org.uk/guidance/ cq190).
+Wherever you choose to have your baby, if you and you baby are healthy you will be cared for by a midwife, and doctors (obstetricians) will not normally be present during your labour and birth.
+NICE guidance says that in some circumstances birth in an obstetric unit should be considered (www.nice.org.uk/guidance/cg190).
 For example, you may have a health condition, a clear preference for birthing in an obstetric unit or your health or pregnancy may change.